chungbt97/tour-mfe-next-13/README.md

 ## Reference Points

-I do have some VietNamese Version and hopefully these will be of use. https://grizzly-handbell-7f1.notion.site/2-MFE-NextJS-13-2fbf2b6008cb4d3ea54caccc038bfecb?pvs=74
+I do have a VietNamese Version and hopefully these will be of use. https://grizzly-handbell-7f1.notion.site/2-MFE-NextJS-13-2fbf2b6008cb4d3ea54caccc038bfecb?pvs=74